Can You Bring Your Dog to Vote?

 Should you choose to bring your dog to vote, make sure you come prepared.
 Your dog-sitter should be ready to wait for a long time in case your polling place is crowded.
 Bring a portable water bowl, water, and treats.
 Keep your dog on a leash and make sure they’re wearing a tag with up-to-date contact information.
 (This is important even if your dog is microchipped because not everyone knows to scan for those when they find a lost dog.)
 Make sure that wherever your dog and their sitter choose to stand, they’re not going to get in the way of election workers or voters.

-Even if your dog is usually sociable, whoever is watching them should pay attention to their body language.
-Big crowds and unusual objects can frighten and disorient dogs, and it’s crucial that we make them feel safe.
-Look for signs like low or stiff posture, excessive lip-licking or panting, wide “whale eyes,” shaking, jumpiness, growling, or snarling.
+Even if your dog is typically an extrovert, whoever is watching them should pay attention to their body language.
+Big crowds and unusual objects can disorient and frighten dogs, and it’s important that we make them feel safe.
+Look for signs like stiff or low posture, excessive lip-licking or panting, wide “whale eyes,” shaking, growling, jumpiness, or snarling.
 If you see any of these behaviors, ask your dog’s temporary guardian to take them home to avoid a negative experience.
 You can always bring back an “I Voted” sticker to show them later.

 Laura Bradley

 Laura is a New York-based experienced writer and mom of two rescue pups.
+Her work has appeared in Slate, Vanity Fair, Daily Beast, The Washington Post, The Atlantic, Yahoo!
+News, Vulture, Grazia Magazine, and more.
 When she is not writing or walking the pooches, you will probably find her in the community garden.

 Related articles